 Just like closed vents and dirty filters can cause low airflow, blockages in your outdoor unit can do the same.
 In fact, your outdoor AC unit plays a major role in properly circulating air through the system, so it’s important to keep it clear of the following:

 If your outdoor unit has debris around it, shut the power off and clear it away.
 Many of our customers find that a hose with a spray nozzle makes the process easier!

 If your AC is on but not blowing cool air, check for ice on the coils inside.
 This is caused when the dust on the coils collects condensation that would normally drip into the drain pan.
 The water on the coils freezes, preventing the transfer of heat that cools the air in your home.
 Frozen ACs are pretty easy to fix on your own, but if it happens more than a couple of times you should call in a professional.

 Call the Pros

-If none of these troubleshooting tips solved your air conditioning problems, it’s time to call the experts at Air Tech of Houston.
+If none of these troubleshooting tips solved your air conditioning problems, it’s time to call the experts at Air Tech Air Conditioning & Plumbing.
 We’ll send a technician to your home to inspect the system and recommend a solution.